Majlo001/JS-learn-projects/README.md

 # JSLearnProjects
-Learning Javascript and his libraries.
+Learning Javascript and its libraries.